-1 Introduction 2 Zoning Districts 3 Use Standards 4 Site Standards 5 Nonconformities 6 Administration 7 Procedures 8 Interpretations
+1 2 3 Use Standards Site Standards Nonconformities Administration Procedures Interpretations

-- A bank certified check payable to "City of Simpsonville"; and - 4.
+- 3. A bank certified check payable to "City of Simpsonville"; and - 4.
 An irrevocable letter of credit approved by the Planning Director that names the City of Simpsonville as beneficiary.

-Subsequent to on-site inspection by the Planning Director verifying that all improvements subject to the financial guarantee have been satisfactorily completed or a percentage has been satisfactorily completed in the opinion of the Planning Director, the guarantee, either in whole, in part, or any remaining balance thereof, shall be released.
+Subsequent to on-site inspection by the Planning Director verifying that improvements subject to the financial guarantee have been satisfactorily completed or a percentage has been satisfactorily completed in the opinion of the Planning Director, the guarantee, either in whole, in part, or any remaining balance thereof, shall be released.
 If the improvements secured by the guarantee have not been completed by the time the Temporary Certificate of Construction Compliance has expired, the Planning Director may take possession of the full amount or remaining balance of the guarantee and contract out the remaining work and stabilization of the site following normal City of Simpsonville procurement procedures.